-These policies provide coverage for the most common risks of optometry.
+These insurance policies cover the most common risks of optometry.

-A BOP bundles property insurance and general liability insurance under one plan.
-It's often one of the most cost-effective types of commercial insurance for optometrists.
+A BOP bundles commercial property insurance and general liability coverage under one plan.
+It's one of the most cost-effective types of commercial insurance for optometrists.

 This policy helps optometry clinics survive data breaches and cyberattacks.
 It can often be added to a business owner's policy or general liability policy for savings.